tabishfarooq723/ATM/README.md

 # ATM
-ATM is Mini group project of OOP in java language.
+ATM is Semester open-source Mini group project of OOP in java language.